kilipan/nasin-toki/README.md

 `kasi li suli tan wawa suno` - "The plants are big because of the sun's power."
 `ona li kepeken ilo` - "They use tools." (lit.
 "They, using tools.")
 `mi sama sina` - "I am like you." (lit.
 "I, like you.")
-Note that while these last two literal constuctions are not valid in English, it is so in other languages such as Russian and toki pona.
+Note that while these last two literal constuctions are not valid in English, they are so in other languages such as Russian and toki pona.

 ## how to use preverbs
 The [preverbs](https://github.com/kilipan/nasin-toki#preverbs) are used to change the semantic field in ways that simple modifiers cannot.
-They are simple added *in front of* the predicate they are applied to.
+They are added *before* the predicate they are applied to.

 `X li <preverb> Y [e Z]`